6 Day Tasmania Tour | Gourmet Tasmania Tour (TG6)

 - Visit the award winning Bonorong Wildlife Sanctuary for an interactive experience with Tasmania’s native animals including the Tasmanian Devil.

 - Scenic walking at the beautiful Lake St Clair on the Central Highlands Plateau.

 - A fully guided tour of Tasmania’s acclaimed art gallery - The Wall

 - Free Whiskey & Gin tastings at the beautiful Lawrenny Distillery.

 - Overnight stay at the lovely and culturally significant hydro township - Tarraleah.

 - Visit Tasmania’s most photographed waterfalls - the 3 tiered Russell Falls in Mt Field National NP

-- Choose between a spot of antique shopping in the renowned Willow Court area in New Norfolk or some FREE beer sampling at an elegant little micro-brewery close by.
+- A spot of antique shopping in the renowned Willow Court area in New Norfolk.

 - Afternoon guided stroll through Hobart’s beautiful Botanical Gardens.